difo23/100-days-of-code-site/src/pages/day-45.md

 day: "45"
 publishDate: "2020-09-29"
 thumbnailImage: "../images/day-45.png"
 shareText: "Day 45/100  ESCUELA APP:Add spin load on all request and response processes to the database.
-For forms, we use formik in React and handle the status of the spinners using the status hooks provided by Liberia."
+For forms, we use formik in React and handle the status of the spinners using the status hooks provided by formik."
 hashtags: ["100DaysOfCode",'javascript','react','hooks' ,'spinners', 'formik']
 draft: false
 ---

 # Description:
 ESCUELA APP:Add spin load on all request and response processes to the database.
-For forms, we use formik in React and handle the status of the spinners using the status hooks provided by Liberia.
+For forms, we use formik in React and handle the status of the spinners using the status hooks provided by formik.

 You can check